JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 [GitBook](https://www.gitbook.com/)'s GitHub integration is the closest I've seen to a workflow that is sort-of-toolless and still pretty good.
 That said, here are some of the tools I've tried and liked:

 * [Vuepress](https://vuepress.vuejs.org/) makes for a pretty site.
-It has features like search and localization built-in.
+It has features like search (via [Algolia](https://www.algolia.com/)) and localization built-in.
 It takes some work to configure the way you want it though.
 * [Docusaurus](https://docusaurus.io/) is pretty similar, it calls out Crowdin in its docs.
 * Just regular old markdown files in a GitHub repository.
 Missing all the features I mentioned above, but hey, at least it's simple.